 How many times this past year have you done things Nelson Mandela’s way?

-Nelson Mandela is one of the most admired people in the world today.
+Nelson Mandela must be one of the most admired people of our time.
 Who would not want to know what he was thinking when he chose to forgive the Afrikaners after serving 27 years of a life sentence to prison, and a lifetime of discrimination?
 Perhaps you have also had a choice of whether or not to forgive someone.
 Did you make the choice Mandela made?

 What happened in South Africa?